Artillery fuze: Early history

 There was little standardisation.
 Well into the 19th century, in British service, virtually every calibre had its own time fuze.
 For example, seven different fuses were used with spherical cased shot until 1850.
 However, in 1829 metal fuzes were adopted by the Royal Navy instead of wooden ones.
 At this time fuzes were used with shrapnel, common shell (filled with explosive) and grenades.
 All British fuzes were prepared by cutting to length or boring into the bottom from below.
 The problem was that this left the powder unsupported and fuze failures were common.

-The indefatigable Colonel Boxer suggested a better way : wooden fuze cones with a central powder channel and holes drilled every 2/10th of an inch.
-There were white and black painted fuzes for odd and even tenths, clay prevented the powder spilling out.
+British inventor Colonel Edward Boxer of the Royal Artillery suggested a better way: wooden fuze cones with a central powder channel and holes drilled every 2/10th of an inch.
 In 1853 these were combined into a single fuze with dual channels, 2 inches long for howitzers and common shell, 1 inch for shrapnel.

-However, while the Boxer time fuze was a great advance various problems had to be dealt with over the following years.
-It also used a different fuze hole size to Freeburn's percussion fuze, which became obsolete.
-They were replaced in army service in 1861 by those designed by Mr Pettman, these could be used with both spherical and non-spherical shells.
+The holes were sealed with clay, with could be spiked through before loading to select the necessary time delay.
+There were white and black painted groups of holes for odd and even tenths.
+The Boxer time fuze used a fuze hole size different to that of Freeburn's percussion fuze, which became obsolete.
+Freeman's were replaced in army service in 1861 by those designed by Pettman, which could be used with both spherical and non-spherical shells.

 The final Boxer time fuze, for mortars, appeared in 1867 and the army retained wooden fuzes although the navy used metal ones.
 There was a similar American wooden fuze.
 However, in 1855 Armstrong produced his rifled breech loading (RBL) gun, which was introduced into British service in 1859.
 The problem was that there was little or no windage between the shell and the barrel, so the propelling charge could no longer be used to ignite the fuze.
-Therefore, a primer was added with a hammer suspended above it, the shock of firing released the hammer which initiated the primer to ignite the powder time train.
-Armstrong's A pattern time fuze was introduced to British service in 1860 and the shorter length Borman fuzes in the United States.
+Therefore, a primer was added with a hammer suspended above it, such that the shock of firing released the hammer, which initiated the primer to ignite the powder time-train.
+Armstrong's 'A' pattern time fuze was introduced to British service in 1860, while the shorter Borman fuze was used in the United States.

 The introduction of rifled breech loader guns led to non-spherical projectiles, which landed nose first.
 This enabled percussion nose fuzes, but they had to cope with the spinning shell and centrifugal forces.
 This led, by about 1860, to percussion fuzes with a direct action firing pin and detonator and a magazine to boost the detonators sufficiently to initiate the shell's main charge.